KaiNorberg/PatchworkOS/README.md

 **Keep in mind that Patchwork is currently in a very early stage of development.**

-## What is Patchwork?

-Patchwork is an attempt to make an operating system single-handed in a reasonable amount of time.
-This requires a rather simple and improvised OS design, which is why Patchwork uses a simplified UNIX inspired design, however it is not UNIX-like.
-Note that in this case, simple means "containing few parts" or "easily understood" not merely "low quality".

-The simple design means that Patchwork may be useful for those wishing to learn about how operating systems function, or for simply playing around with an existing code base.

 ## Features

   - Multicore 64bit monolithic kernel